Mortgages key terms

 A finance charge is the total amount of interest and loan charges you would pay over the entire life of the mortgage loan.

-A fixed-rate mortgage is a type of loan where the interest rate is set when you take out the loan and it will not change.
+A fixed-rate mortgage is a type of home loan for which the interest rate is set when you take out the loan and it will not change during the term of the loan.

 Forbearance is when your servicer allows you temporarily to pay your mortgage at a lower rate or temporarily to stop paying your mortgage.
 Your servicer may grant you forbearance if, for example, you recently lost your job, suffered from a disaster, or from an illness or injury that increased your health care costs.
 Forbearance is a type of loss mitigation.